testcontainers/workshop-go/step-11-integration-tests-for-the-lambda.md

 The test is using the `testcontainers-go` library to start LocalStack and to execute commands inside the container.
 It is also using the `awslocal` command to interact with the LocalStack container.

-Let's update the `Makefile` to add a new target for running the integration tests:
+Let's replace the contents of the `Makefile` for the lambda-go project.
+We are adding a new target for running the integration tests:

 ```makefile
 mod-tidy: